digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/calendar-dcf.rst

 Different stub types can be configured using the :ref:`StubPeriodTypeEnum <type-daml-finance-interface-types-date-schedule-stubperiodtypeenum-69372>` data type.
+You can configure whether the stub period should be at the beginning or at the end of the schedule, as well as whether the stub period should be longer or shorter than a regular period.

-Again, let us roll out this schedule to get the and compare it to the expected result:
+Let us roll out this schedule (indluding the stub period) and compare it to the expected result:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/Calendar.daml
   :language: daml
   :start-after: -- CREATE_SCHEDULE_WITH_STUB_BEGIN
   :end-before: -- CREATE_SCHEDULE_WITH_STUB_END

+The schedule periods can be used to represent different aspects of a financial instrument, for
+example:

+- calculation periods, which define e.g. *how* an interest rate is calculated
+- payment periods, which define e.g. *when* a bond coupon or a swap payment should be paid

 DayCount
 ========

-Many interest paying instruments require an exact definition of how many days of interest belong to each payment period.
-The :ref:`Date.DayCount <module-daml-finance-util-date-daycount-38239>` module provides logic for this.
+Many instruments that pay interest require an exact definition of how many days of interest belong to each payment period.
+The :ref:`Date.DayCount <module-daml-finance-util-date-daycount-38239>` module provides functions for this.

-For example, consider a one year bond that pays a quarterly coupon according to the following schedule:
+For example, consider a one year bond that pays a quarterly coupon according to a given schedule, like the ones described in the previous chapter.

-This bond will not have the same number of days in each period, which will typically result in a different coupon amounts for the periods.
-There are various market conventions for this, severeral of which are supported using the :ref:`DayCountConventionEnum <type-daml-finance-interface-types-date-daycount-daycountconventionenum-67281>`.
+This bond will not have the same number of days in each period, which will typically result in different coupon amounts for the periods.
+There are various market conventions for this, several of which are supported using the :ref:`DayCountConventionEnum <type-daml-finance-interface-types-date-daycount-daycountconventionenum-67281>`.

 For example, consider the schedule with a short initial stub in the previous chapter.
-If we want to calculate the Act360 day count convention:
+If we want to calculate the ``Act360`` day count convention:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/Calendar.daml
   :language: daml
   :start-after: -- CALCULATE_ACT360_DCF_PERIOD1_BEGIN
   :end-before: -- CALCULATE_ACT360_DCF_PERIOD1_END

-This corresponds to the 2M short initial stub period.
-The day count fraction can be used to calculate a bond coupon or a swap payment for the given period, by multiplying it with the yearly interest rate of the instrument, e.g. 4% per annum.
+which corresponds to the 2M short initial stub period.
+This day count fraction can be used to calculate a bond coupon or a swap payment for the given period, by multiplying it with the yearly interest rate of the instrument, e.g. 4% per annum.

-We can compare this initial day count fraction with the 2nd and 3rd period of this schedule, which are both regular (3M):
+We can compare this initial day count fraction with those of the 2nd and 3rd periods of this schedule, which are both regular (3M):

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/Calendar.daml
   :language: daml
   :start-after: -- CALCULATE_ACT360_DCF_PERIOD2AND3_BEGIN
   :end-before: -- CALCULATE_ACT360_DCF_PERIOD2AND3_END

 These day count fractions are clearly greater than the one of the first period, since they correspond to 3M instead of 2M.
-They differ slightly, because they do not have exact same number of days.
+Note that they differ slightly, because they do not contain the exact same number of days.

-In addition to Act360, the :ref:`DayCountConventionEnum <type-daml-finance-interface-types-date-daycount-daycountconventionenum-67281>`
+In addition to ``Act360``, the :ref:`DayCountConventionEnum <type-daml-finance-interface-types-date-daycount-daycountconventionenum-67281>`
 also supports several other day count conventions.
-Some of them can be computed using calcDcf, using only a start and an end date as an input, as described above.
+Some of them can be computed using :ref:`calcDcf <function-daml-finance-util-date-daycount-calcdcf-20432>`, using only a start and an end date as an input, as described above.
-Others, e.g. ActActISDA, require additional information.
-They can be calculated using the calcPeriodDcf function instead, which also contains stub information as well as the schedule end date and the payment
+Others, e.g. ``ActActISDA``, require additional information.
+They can be calculated using the :ref:`calcPeriodDcf <function-daml-finance-util-date-daycount-calcperioddcf-63067>` function instead, which also contains stub information as well as the schedule end date and the payment
 frequency:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/Calendar.daml